-They can be used anywhere in MasterFile and provide instant access to other document, extract and fact profiles.
-They are not links to files on your computer or server, rather links to other profiles in the case itself or other (external) MasterFile databases.
-They always work, even when you're disconnected from your office network and using a replica of your case(s) on your notebook or tablet.
+Doc-links can be used anywhere in MasterFile and provide instant access to other document, extract and fact profiles.
+They are not links to files on your computer or server, rather links to other profiles in the case itself or other (external) MasterFile databases - whether documents, reference material, authorities, patents, video segments, etc. They always work, even when you're disconnected from your office network and using a replica of your case(s) on your notebook or tablet.

 With doc-links to other facts, you are able to build and substantiate solid arguments which themselves build upon established facts or evidence.